Work with interactive mapping tools from across the Census Bureau.

 Special Education Programs – Revenue awarded under the Individuals with Disabilities Act (PL 105–17).
 Includes formula grants authorized in Part B of this legislation but excludes project grants authorized in Part D. Revenue from this excluded project grant is included in Federal Aid – Direct.

-Vocational Programs – Revenue from the Carl D. Perkins Vocational Education Act.
+Vocational Programs – Revenue from the Carl D. Perkins Vocational Career and Technical Education Act.
 Includes revenue from Title II (Basic Grants) and Title III–E (Tech–Prep Education).

 Other Federal Aid Distributed by the State – Includes revenue from other formula grant programs distributed through state governments, such as the Adult Education Act (Part B), Title V, Part A grants sanctioned by the Elementary–Secondary Education Act, Drug Free Schools authorized by Title IV–A of the Elementary–Secondary Education Act, and Mathematics, Science, and Teacher Quality (Title II–A and Title II–B of the Elementary–Secondary Education Act).

 Nonspecified Federal Aid Distributed by the State – Federal revenue amounts that pertain to more than one of the above categories but which reporting units could not provide distinct amounts into these categories.
 This revenue is included in "nonspecified" instead of "other."

 Capital Outlay/Debt Service – Revenue paid for school construction and building aid including amounts to help the school systems pay for servicing debt.